maurges/wzmach/README.md

 You can then edit that config file to add or replace your gestures.
 After editing this file you need to restart wzmach.

-To see the errors in your config file you can execute wzmach like this:

-    wzmach debug-config path/to/config.ron

 The default config provides description of top-level fields.
 Below I describe the available gestures.